charleywu/gridsearch/README.md

 The experimental environments were generated using `samplePrior1D.py` and `samplePrior2D.py`, which requires numpy, GPy, and Scikit-learn

 99.9% of the rest of the data analysis uses R, with code separated into \analysis1D and \analysis2D.
 Required packages are specified at the top of each file.
-Model recovery code it's own folder called \modelRecovery.
+Model recovery code has it's own folder called \modelRecovery.
 Additionally, mismatch simulations are in \mismatch, where empirical simulations for 1D and 2D are in R, while the generalized mismatch simulation is in python using the bayesian optimization library (https://github.com/jmetzen/bayesian_optimization).

 ## Authors